nayere6342/sep11-freedom-project/blog/entry05.md

 ```

-As you can see here, It shows the ground work for a simple rendering system in _kaboom.js_.
+As you can see here, It shows the groundwork for a simple rendering system in _kaboom.js_.
 Using the user's mouse.
 This is the full explanation for this code snippet;

 First:

- * The script first tries the find the user's mouse in the window space.
+ * The script first tries to find the user's mouse in the window space.

  * then, script loads the following sprite for the mouse.
 	* This just simply adds a shader to the mouse without using any inputs